 What will my child experience in Collective Worship at Great Finborough?

 Each half term, our assemblies focus upon an important Christian value and this value runs through our whole school assemblies.
 We have Collective Worship every day in the school hall.
 Different people use the Bible to discuss important topics which help the children think about their own actions and feelings.
 We also take time to celebrate the children’s successes in and out of school.
 We have time to sing together and quiet time to reflect and pray; Collective Worship is a time to think and a time to pray.
 The children play an important role in this and, using the ‘Flippin’ Praise’ publication, even take the lead in delivering Collective Worship.
-We also have weekly visits from Rev. Chris or Rev. Rachel and ‘Open the book’ who retell stories from the bible which follow our ‘Values for Life’ theme.
+We also have weekly visits from Rev. Chris and ‘Open the book’ who retell stories from the bible which follow our ‘Values for Life’ theme.

-Our current Value for Life is Trust.
+Our current Value for Life is Respect.
 We have been thinking about this value during our Collective Worship, during class reflection time and when we are moving around the school.
 As part of our Celebration assembly, we also praise children who have shown this value.
-Last term’s theme was Thankfulness.
+Last term’s theme was Generosity.